 The question: “Do you ever worry about your moment having passed?”

-After talking with her publicist, Hilton reluctantly resumes the interview, answering the question by saying she continues to try to reinvent herself.
+The answer: After talking with her publicist, Hilton reluctantly resumes the interview.

 Next: These talk-show hosts grill a celebrity about her bad attitude.

 19. Reporter asks Cara Delevingne if she’s tired

 The question: “… You seemed a lot more excited about it than you do right now.
 Are you just exhausted?”